A camper parked by a lake facing the mountains

 There are some free full-hookup campsites around the US, but most cheap camping sites will be without any electricity, water, sewer, or even bathroom facilities.

-Most free campsites are outside of developed campgrounds, but let’s look at the different types you’ll encounter.
+Most free campsites are outside developed campgrounds, but let’s look at the different types you’ll encounter.

 Different Types of Free / Cheap Camping